our-story-media/ourstory-resources/doc_gen/materials/README.md

 International Federation of Red Cross and Red Crescent have developed a training manual specifically aimed at monitoring and evaluation exercises within their global network.
 The online guide (what you are reading) is more generic, however the IFRC manual outlines a concrete M&E process.

-<RedCross example="false" href="/field-materials/manual/ifrc-manual.pdf">IFRC Training Manual</RedCross>
+<RedCross example="false" href="https://github.com/our-story-media/ourstory-resources/raw/master/field-materials/manual/ifrc-manual.pdf">IFRC Training Manual (PDF) (en)</RedCross>

 ## Information Pamphlet